We organized the A-Z guide into four different sections to match your planning and on-site exhibiting processes.

 Click here to download our Questions Excel Template.

-Click here to know more about how to upload your own questions.
+Click here to learn more about how to upload your own questions.

-Make sure your Result Sets and Categories are Live.
+Make sure your Gameplays (Game Manager tab) and Question Categories are Live.

 e.
 Decide what lead data to collect in your game.